cbarbet/angular2-tutorial-02/README.md

 Prerequise : Install <a href="https://nodejs.org" target="_blank">node.js</a>

-1. Clone projet to your computer
+1. Clone project to your computer
 2. Install node modules into the revelant directory :
 <code>npm install</code>
 3. Launch application :